FreetimeMaker/FreetimeMaker/README.md

 - 📱 Android apps with Kotlin, Jetpack Compose and Material 3
 - 🌐 Web apps, APIs and dashboards with JavaScript / Node.js
 - 🖥️ Desktop and Linux apps
-- 📦 App distribution through F-Droid, Flatpak and custom repositories
+- 📦 App distribution through F-Droid and custom repositories
 - 🧩 Developer tools, SDKs and automation
 - 🎮 Minecraft-related apps, launchers and integrations